isadri/inception/README.md

 ## The Docker Engine

 Now let’s talk about the Docker engine.
-This technical stuff is not needed in order to use Docker, but as **Nigel Poulton** mentions in his book: *to be a real master of anything, you need to understand what’s going on under the hood*.
+As **Nigel Poulton** mentions in his book: *to be a real master of anything, you need to understand what’s going on under the hood*.
 So what’s the Docker engine?

 The *Docker engine* (or just *Docker*) is the core software that runs and manages containers.
-Under the hood, Docker if fairly complex, however, its fundamental user-facing structure is indeed a simple client/server mode.
+Under the hood, Docker is fairly complex, however, its fundamental user-facing structure is indeed a simple client/server mode.

 The major components that make up Docker are the Docker daemon, the build system, *containerd*, *runc*, and various plugins such networking and volumes.Together, these create and run containers.